 Modifications are retroactive to the date of the filing of the modification petition, not to when circumstances actually changed.
 So file promptly if your situation changes.

 Pennsylvania's child support enforcement agency is aggressive.
 They pursue collections on behalf of custodial parents who apply for services.
-If you have court-ordered support and the other parent isn't paying, you can file a petition for contempt with the judge or let the enforcement agency pursue it.
+If you have court-ordered support and the other parent is not paying, you can file a petition for contempt with the judge or let the enforcement agency pursue it.

 Conversely, if you owe support and fall behind, addressing it quickly is crucial.
 You can seek modification if your circumstances genuinely changed, or work out a payment plan.
 Contempt judgments and license suspensions are serious consequences.